Tartus naval base: 1971 to 2012

-In September 2008 a second floating pier was built at the facility, following the discussion of the issue between presidents of Russia and Syria in August.
-Meanwhile, mass media and officials of Russia, Israel, and Syria were making contradictory statements about Russian warships planning to call at Tartus as well as about the prospects of upgrading the facility to a naval base.
+In September 2008, a second floating pier was built at the facility, following the discussion of the issue between the presidents of Russia and Syria in August.
+Meanwhile, mass media and officials of Russia, Israel, and Syria made contradictory statements about Russian warships planning to call at Tartus as well as about the prospects of upgrading the facility to a naval base.

-In July 2009, the Russian military announced they would modernise the Tartus facility.
+In July 2009, the Russian military announced they would modernize the Tartus facility.